K0I05/esp32-s3/examples/ESP32-S3_DATA-LOGGER_20240924/components/esp_datalogger/readme.md

 }
 ```

-You can declare as many time-into-intervals handles as needed, or memory available, to sychronize real-time events with the system clock.
+You can declare as many time-into-interval handles as needed, or memory available, to sychronize real-time events with the system clock.
 See time-into-interval component and review documentation on features implemented to date.